mcarvin8/xml-disassembler/README.md

 ## Ignore File

-If you wish, you can create an ignore file named `.xmldisassemblerignore` to have the disassembler ignore specific XMLs similar to a `.gitignore` file.
+If you wish, you can create an ignore file to have the disassembler ignore specific XMLs similar to a `.gitignore` file.

 The disassembler uses the [node-ignore](https://github.com/kaelzhang/node-ignore) package to parse ignore files that follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).

-Ensure your `.xmldisassemblerignore` exists in the same directory you are running the disassembler in.
-If you are using this package in a git repository, this ignore file should be in the root folder of the repository preferably.
+By default, the XML disassembler will look for an ignore file named `.xmldisassemblerignore` in the current working directory.
+Set the `ignorePath` flag to override this ignore path.

 ## XML Parser